easttennesseecc-star/Q-Top-Dog-IDE/SESSION_SUMMARY_MARKET_STRATEGY_COMPLETE.md

 **Premium AI-powered IDE with unique game development focus**

-- ✅ 50-70% cheaper than competitors
+- ✅ Market-competitive pricing positioned for premium tier by Year 2
 - ✅ Better features than all alternatives
 - ✅ Only IDE supporting 4 game engines
 - ✅ 53 LLM options (users choose, no lock-in)